 Once the data controller has all the required information, and fee where relevant, your request should be fulfilled within one month (in exceptional circumstances where it is not possible to comply within this period, you will be informed of the delay within one month of the request.
 We will provide you with a timescale of when the information will be madeavailable, which will be no more than three monthsafter the request was made).

 In some circumstances, the Act permits the data controller to withhold information held in your health record.
 These rare cases are:

 - Where it has been judged that supplying you with the information is likely to cause serious harm to the physical or mental health or condition of you, or any other person, or;

 - Where providing you with access would disclose information relating to or provided by a third person who had not consented to the disclosure.
 This exemption does not apply where that third person is a clinician involved in your care.

 When making your request for access, it would be helpful if you could provide details of the time-periods and aspects of your health record you require (this is optional, but it may help save practice time and resources).
 If you are using an authorised representative, you need to be aware that in doing so, they may gain access to all health records concerning you, which may not all be relevant.
 If this is a concern, you should inform your representative of what information you wish them to specifically request when they are applying for access.
-Please ask the Reception Team for an Application form for making a Subject Acess Request, or send us a request for an application form via our secure online form
+Please ask the Reception Team for an Application form for making a Subject Acess Request, or send us a request for an application form via email.

 GPs have ethical obligations around how patient records are shared, and will explain to patients, in broad terms, the implications of making a Subject Access Request so they can make an informed decision on whether they wish to exercise their rights under the Data Protection Act.